The-Nazara-Project/Thanix/CONTRIBUTING.md

 4. **Install and set up pre-commit for code quality checks**.
 This tool will automatically execute the `hooks` we implemented which will check your code for formatting or styling issue before each commit.

-Note: If `pre-commit` fails on execution, be sure to run `cargo format` and `cargo clippy` on your code and fix any issues raised by these tools.
+Note: If `pre-commit` fails on execution, be sure to run `cargo fmt` and `cargo clippy` on your code and fix any issues raised by these tools.

 # Making changes